CloudAstro/MicroHack/02-sustainable-software-development-green-coding/Challenges/01-Multi-Region-Deployment.md

 * Create Azure Cosmos DB MongoDB with geo-replication and multi-write enabled
 * Create an Github action workflow that deploys the containerized application to Azure Virtual machines in multiple regions with bicep
 * Create Azure Front Door service to distribute incoming requests
+* Import demonstration dataset to the MongoDB

 ## Success Criteria

 * The application is running on the virtual machines
 * The Web API is accessible through the Front Door public endpoint
 * You can add additional regions via the Github action workflow
+* You can retrieve the application data on the /items/findAll REST endpoint

 ### Learning resources